Qiang-Feng98/QCST/README.md

 # QCS-Net
-The minimum working source code for our paper.
+Demo code of QCS-Net for the paper under review.